hoangantran2404/AES-128/README.md

 * **Smart ICs:** Providing power-efficient data protection in constrained environments like banking smart cards and secure IoT nodes.

 ### 1.1 Dataflow
-The system processes data through the following pipeline:
+The system processes data using UART through the following pipeline:
 1.  **UART Receiver:** Captures 8-bit serial input.
 2.  **Message Packer (In):** Buffers and packs 8-bit inputs into a 128-bit Plaintext/Key block.
 3.  **AES-128 Core:** Performs the 10-round encryption process (Key Expansion + Cipher).
 4.  **Message Packer (Out):** Unpacks the resulting 128-bit Ciphertext into 8-bit segments.
 5.  **UART Transmitter:** Serializes data for display.

+Additionally, this system also processes data using AXI4-bus through the following pipeline:
+1. **AXI4_Mapping:** Receives input from CPU and send to core, then receive outputs to CPU.
+2. **AES-128 Core:** Performs the 10-round encryption process (Key Expansion + Cipher).

 ## 2. Features
 * **Fully Compliant:** Adheres strictly to FIPS 197 AES-128 specifications.
 * **Modular Architecture:** Separated logic for Cipher, Key Expansion, and Control Units.